GrandpasCode/TicTac2/README.rst

 .. _original-README: README

 In November, 2015, `Grandpa's Code`_ attempted to continue the maintenance of the code, first by fixing minor issues regarding ncurses.
+As of December, 2015, it conforms to C99.

 .. _Grandpa's Code: https://bitbucket.org/grandpas/code